Greatjian/leetcode_practice/README.md

 (I'll try to get rid of hard problems in the end).
 It's also listed chronologically.

+Python is used for each answer.
+Final solution is taken from [九章算法](http://www.jiuzhang.com/solution/), the code of which is laconic and inspiring.
+Highly recommended:)

 My harvests for each practice are summarized [here](/summary.md).

 ## Array